fiado07/ADO.Lite/README.md

 ### Notes ###

-This library olds transactions too, just need to set it on initialization in this property:
+This library holds transactions too, just need to set it on initialization in this property:

 ```csharp
 BuildQuery.DbConnection.DbConnectionBase.BeginTransaction